yuanqing/create-figma-plugin/docs/recipes/ui.md

 export default render(Plugin)
 ```

-See the [`base.css`](https://github.com/yuanqing/create-figma-plugin/blob/main/packages/ui/src/css/base.css) file in `@create-figma-plugin/ui` for the CSS variables available for use in your custom CSS.
+Refer to the [`base.css`](https://github.com/yuanqing/create-figma-plugin/blob/main/packages/ui/src/css/base.css) file in `@create-figma-plugin/ui` for the list of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) that are available for use in your custom CSS.

-## Using a custom UI library
+### Using a custom UI library

-To use a custom UI library (instead of `@create-figma-plugin/ui`), write our plugin command’s UI implementation as follows:
+To use a custom UI library (instead of `@create-figma-plugin/ui`), write your plugin command’s UI implementation as follows:

 ```ts
 // src/ui.ts